factorymedia/standards/coding-styles/php/README.md

 Furthermore, if you have a really long block, consider whether it can be broken into two or more shorter blocks or functions.
 If you consider such a long block unavoidable, please put a short comment at the end so people can tell at glance what that ending brace ends – typically this is appropriate for a logic block, longer than about 35 rows, but any code that’s not intuitively obvious can be commented.

-Braces should always be used, even when they are not required:
+Braces should always be used, even when they are not required, with the exception of **very short** 1 line conditionals (last example).

   ```php
   // good